 Constitutional and Governmental Reform

-Britain’s constitution needs to guarantee the rule of law and clearly set out the separation of powers between the government, parliament and the judiciary.
+Britain’s constitution needs to guarantee the rule of law and set out the separation of powers between the government, parliament, and the judiciary.

 The House of Lords is an anachronism that must be replaced with a properly democratic second chamber able to hold the Government to account.

-Devolution within the United Kingdom is a disaster, it is a half way house that needs either to go further or be reversed.
+Devolution has been a disaster.
+It is a halfway house that needs to go further or be reversed.